Open Bible Data Home About News OET Key

 clouds and=spirit and,rain without

 In this verse, Solomon speaks of the man who boasts in a gift of falsehood being disappointing as if he were Clouds and wind but without rain.
 Clouds and wind usually indicate that there will also be rain, so Clouds and wind without rain would disappoint farmers who need rain for their crops.
 If it would be helpful in your language, you could express the meaning plainly or use a simile.
-Alternate translation: “Very disappointing” or “Like clouds and wind but without rain”
+Alternate translation: “Very disappointing” or “Like clouds and wind but no rain”

 Note 3 topic: figures-of-speech / genericnoun